eli-elio/laumags/README.md

 [LinkedIn](https://www.linkedin.com/in/lauma-izolde-dziluma/)

-I am Lauma and I used to be a biology and science teacher but then I realized that the IT field gives me more opportunities to grow and develop.
+I am Lauma (Eli) and I used to be a biology and science teacher but then I realized that the IT field gives me more opportunities to grow and develop.

 I want to constantly learn new things and grow, so I think programming is the perfect way to do that.